philippbayer/blerg/content/posts/2023_06_09_taxonomy_is_taxing/index.md

 I'd say a good 5 to 10% of the genomic marker sequences deposited for fish on NCBI have the wrong species label.
 Curating such a database for Australian fish has been part of my recent work.
 There's a public curated list with a UK emphasis within [meta-fish-lib](https://github.com/genner-lab/meta-fish-lib/blob/main/assets/exclusions.csv).
 Look at all these wrong species!
 Fixing those within NCBI is not easy, there's no real 'complain here' pathway.
 Usually the submitting group itself has to fix those issues.
 All you can do is keep a blacklist and always evaluate your hits.

 Even if the NCBI entry gets fixed it can get confusing: [NC_004409.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_004409.1) has *Lycodes toyamensis* in the title but was submitted as, and still has the ORGANISM field, *Icelus toyamensis*.
 According to Eschmeyer, those are two different species.
 If you BLAST this mitogenome it does look like a *Lycodes*, but who knows if the species is correct - there's no changelog that indicates what the reasoning for the new name was.

+# Mistake 8: ChatGPT can fix all this.

+ChatGPT 3.5 hallucinates nonsense about scientific names, roughly guessing from their Latin meaning.
+ChatGPT 4 usually says 'I don't know' as details about fishes appear far more rarely in the training data, than, say, the opinions of Redditors on Game Of Thrones.